Filipino Chicken Adobo

 to taste Ginger

-In a large, non-aluminum pan, stir together the Rice Vinegar, Soy Sauce, minced Garlic, Black Pepper and Bay Leaf.
+In a large, non-aluminum pan, stir together the Rice Vinegar, Soy Sauce, minced Garlic, Ground Black Pepper and Bay Leaf.

 Add the Chicken Thigh coating each piece thoroughly.
 Cover and let marinate for at least 30 minutes, but overnight is great.
 Pull the chicken out of the marinade and pat each piece dry.